fireinrain/github-trending/README.md

 ## Javascript

+* 【2024-05-04】[mouricedevs / Gifted-Md](https://github.com/mouricedevs/Gifted-Md) - Gifted Md is a Cool Multi-Device WhatsApp bot which offers a wide range of extraordinary features, making it an advanced and user-friendly bot for various purposes.
+* 【2024-05-04】[TacoGuy21 / Greatsword-V3](https://github.com/TacoGuy21/Greatsword-V3) - ***Please star if you fork*** (This is an unblocker, link making tutorial attached below.)
 * 【2024-05-03】[IvanGlinkin / CCTV](https://github.com/IvanGlinkin/CCTV) - Close\-Circuit Telegram Vision revolutionizes location tracking with its open\-source design and Telegram API integration  Offering precise tracking within 50\-100 meters, users can monitor others in real\-time for logistics or safety, redefining how we navigate our surroundings
 * 【2024-05-03】[mouricedevs / Gifted\-Md](https://github.com/mouricedevs/Gifted-Md) - Gifted Md is a Cool Multi\-Device WhatsApp bot which offers a wide range of extraordinary features, making it an advanced and user\-friendly bot for various purposes
 * 【2024-05-03】[TacoGuy21 / Greatsword\-V3](https://github.com/TacoGuy21/Greatsword-V3) - ***Please star if you fork*** (This is an unblocker, link making tutorial attached below )